 - Does the MSSO provide training on the MedDRA Web-Based Browser?

 Yes, there are three recorded videocasts that can be viewed from this site (see the Training Materials page and choose "Tools").
-For the topic titled "MedDRA Web-Based Browser," the videocasts are for demonstrating the original featues, demonstrating the new 2.0 enhancements, and unique features of Japanese MedDRA.
+For the topic titled "MedDRA Web-Based Browser," the videocasts are for demonstrating the original features, demonstrating the new 2.0 enhancements, and unique features of Japanese MedDRA.

 - What web browsers are compatible with the MedDRA Web-Based Browser?